estallio/tiss-registration-bot/README.md

 <br>

-When the configuration was updated start a terminal and navigate to the folder with the `cd` command.
-Then, arrived in the folder, start:
+When the configuration was updated start a terminal and navigate to the folder.
+Arrived in the folder, start:

 <br>